IHE/ITI.MHDS/index.md

     supplement in order to be more self-contained and not rely on the reader referencing other whitepapers and handbooks.
-Section 50.7 could be considered to be removed if and when the ITI whitepaper on using IHE Profiles for and HIE is updated to include MHD and MHDS.
+Section 50.7 could be considered to be removed if and when the ITI whitepaper on using IHE Profiles for and HIE is updated to include MHD and MHDS. **TODO**

 ## Closed Issues